jerboa88/dark-mode-for-outlook/README.md

 [![](https://img.shields.io/github/license/jerboa88/outlook-dark-mode.svg "Project license")](LICENSE.md)

 A Chrome extension/Firefox add-on that applies a better dark mode to Outlook and removes the ad sidebar.
 Not affiliated with Microsoft.
+Compatible with Firefox mobile.

 ## Installation